 County Councillor Pugh reported the following;

-The next monthly meeting of Kilgetty-Begelly Community Council is scheduled to take place on Thursday, 9 March 2017 in the Plum Room, Kilgetty-Begelly Community Centre, commencing at 7.00pm.
+The next meeting of Kilgetty-Begelly Community Council is scheduled to take place on Thursday, 11 May 2017 in the Plum Room, Kilgetty-Begelly Community Centre, commencing at 7.00pm.
+This will be the Annual and First Meeting of the new session of KBCC.
 A public participation session is always scheduled prior to the start of the meeting.
 Copies of the approved Minutes of Kilgetty-Begelly Community Council meetings can be viewed by contacting the Clerk, Ian Morris, on 01834 450512.
-Minutes of previous meetings and a copy of the Code of Conduct for Members can also be accessed via the website.
+Minutes of previous meetings can be accessed via the website.

 Website address: www.pembstcc.co.uk Email:email@example.com